gboeing/osmnx/docs/installation.rst

 Conda
 -----

-The official supported way to install OSMnx is with conda:
+The official, supported way to install OSMnx is with conda:

 .. code-block:: shell